obwan02/WorldRender/README.md

 # Some End Goals
 1. Have similar look/feel as modern graphics applications
-2. Should be backend agnostic.
-This means eventually having Metal and Vulkan backends, and maybe eventually D3D.
+2. Might eventually be backend agnostic.
+Starting with Vulkan and moving on from there.
-3. Should use no additional libraries that are not needed, i.e. GLFW, Boost, C++ STL.
-(Some exceptions are stuff like std::is_trivial, which require compiler builtins)
+3. Will *eventually* move away from 3rd party libraries, once the needs arises.
+Currently, the effort vs. reward is unclear if using i.e. GLFW, v.s.
+X11, WinAPI etc.
+   **NOTE**: Fast, performance critical code should be hand written.

 # Design Decisions
 0. Use `struct`s for plain data, and `class`es for classes.
    This means all `struct`s should be trivial
 1. Simple decisions to get fast baseline performance.
-I.e. don't make an abstract base class unless you need to
-2. Keep abstractions fairly simple, unless they need to be complex.
-3. KISS
+2. KISS
+3. Simple is a lot better than complex - refactor code if it gets too messy.
 4. The end goals are fairly lofty, which means sacrifices need to made in places - especially where certain features are not necessary.
 For example, hot-reloading